seasketch/geoprocessing/website/docs/tutorials/Tutorials.md

   - Remote Explorer
 - Once you have DevContainer support, you should be prompted to ”Reopen folder to develop in a container”. <b>_Do not do this yet._</b>
 - Under the `.devcontainer/local-dev` folder, make a copy of the `.env.template` file and rename it to `.env`.
+  - You don't need to do anything yet with your .env, it just needs to exist.
+But:
-  - Fill in your POEditor API token for you account, which you can find here - https://poeditor.com/account/api.
-If you don't have one, then follow the instructions to [create your own](../gip//GIP-1-i18n.md#setup-poeditor-as-an-independent-developer).
+  - If you want to use POEditor for translation, fill in your POEDITOR_PROJECT id, and POEDITOR_API_TOKEN for you account, which you can find here - https://poeditor.com/account/api.
+If you don't have an account, then follow the instructions to [create your own](../gip//GIP-1-i18n.md#setup-poeditor-as-an-independent-developer).
+  - If you have an AWS admin account already, you can enter your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY now as well.
+Or you can do it later when you are ready to deploy your project to AWS.
 - If you have a data folder to mount into the docker container from your host operating system, edit the `.devcontainer/local-dev/docker-compose.yml` file and uncomment the volume below this comment
   - `# Bound host volume for Box data folder`
   - The volume is preset to bind to your Box Sync folder in you home directory but you can change it to any path in your operating system where your data resides for all your projects.